“Our Law Firm believes that our client’s success determines our own. So we ensure both by collaborating with our clients to achieve their goals.”

 The Law Office of Kevin P. Sheerin is dedicated to servicing Civil Servants in the New York City and surrounding areas.
-We assist applicants who have be disqualified for Civil Service jobs including NYPD; FDNY; Corrections; New York City Transit; Health and Hospitals Corporation and others.
+We assist applicants who have been disqualified for Civil Service jobs including NYPD, FDNY, Corrections, New York City Transit, Health and Hospitals Corporation and others.

 Upcoming City Exams